SuiGiCAT/web_test/README.md

 # web_test
-made in 2021/11/18 - 2021/11/25  libraries in python_requirment.txt must be installed in client pc.
+made in 2021/11/18 - 2021/11/25
+libraries in python_requirment.txt must be installed on client pc.